 To say that we've been admiring Hailey Bieber's skin from afar for a while now would be an understatement.
 Mrs Bieb's really knows how to get the glazed doughnut glow, on her nails and her skin.
 So, when she launched her namesake brand, Rhode Skin, I for one, was desperate to get my hands on it.
 The one catch?
 It was a US exclusive *sigh*.
 It was taking me back to the days of waiting a whole year for a film to migrate over from the US; I was impatient.

-To say there was a lot of hype around it would be another understatement.
+It would be another understatement to say there was some hype around the brand.
 Before it even launched, the Peptide Glazing Fluid (dubbed the star product in the range by most) had a 100,000 people waiting list.
 Hail's really wasn't messing around.

-I'd managed to get my hands on the entire set from the range almost two months before Rhode dropped the news that it would be officially launching in the UK this year.
+I'd managed to get my hands on the entire set from the range almost two months before Rhode dropped the news that it would be officially launching in the UK.

-Here's everything you need to know about Rhode Skin hitting the UK.
+Here's everything you need to know about the entire Rhode Skin range, including the brand's latest product: the Pineapple Refresh Daily Cleanser.
 Plus, my honest thoughts on trialling all the products for six weeks.
 Strap yourselves in, people.

 Is Rhode Skin launching in the UK?